isomerpages/govtech-stp/_travellers-from-china/00c-rgl-faq.md

 #### 8. Where do I take a pre-departure PCR test in Singapore?
 How much does it cost to take the PCR test, and can I pay for it with MediSave or insurance?

-A fast lane traveller departing for China can make an appointment in advance at certain clinics in Singapore for a pre-departure test at the traveller’s cost.
+The fast lane traveller departing for China can make an appointment in advance at designated clinics in Singapore for a pre-departure test at the traveller’s cost.
 The traveller must take the test within 48 hours before departure, and obtain a health certificate of having tested negative for COVID-19.

 The list of clinics that can perform pre-departure COVID-19 tests isand details on the procedure to book an appointment are at **<a href="#annexb">ANNEX B</a>**.
-Testing for fast lane arrangements can only be carried out at these clinics at the moment.
-An eligible fast lane traveller can contact the clinic directly for testing.
+Testing for fast lane arrangements should only be carried out at these clinics at the moment.
+An eligible fast lane traveller should contact the clinic directly for testing.

 The traveller will need to adhere to the clinic’s cut-off timings for the pre-departure tests to ensure that he/she is able to obtain the test results in time to be allowed to check-in for his/her flight.